eighty20results/e20r-mycred-pmpro-integration/README.txt

 1. Edit your membership levels and update the settings in the "Configure myCred" options for each membership level.

 == Changelog ==
+== 1.2.1 ==

+* ENHANCEMENT/BUG: Fix typo in help text

+== 1.2 ==

+* ENHANCEMENT: Added pmpro_checkout_confirmed handler, in case it's needed.
+* ENHANCEMENT: Help text for the point configuration
+* BUG/ENHANCEMENT: Fix variable name for the max point score for the level
+* BUG/ENHANCEMENT: Set input type to number for max score/points
+* BUG: Didn't wrap the test functionality in the WP_DEBUG requirement
+* ENHANCEMENT: Add PHPdoc

+== 1.1 ==

+* ENHANCEMENT: Adding support for max point limits and 'unlimited' points
+* ENHANCEMENT: Filter to define the value for the 'unlimited' points equivalent
+* BUG: Didn't include the e20rUtils class path

 == 1.0 ==

 * Initial release of this myCred / PMPro integration plugin